 Good to know

-You can reach contextual menu by pressing right mouse button anywhere in the new builder.Arrange
+You can open the contextual menu by pressing the right mouse button anywhere in the builder.Align

 Initially Hidden Components

 Component visibility option allows you to hide or display the selected component.
 The hidden component is not visible until it is triggered by a specific action (for example, a click, a press, a mouse in).
 You may want to have a component hidden if, for example, it has animation 'fade from 0% to 100%', and the trigger is needed before the animation starts.